earthai-tech/hwm/doc/source/index.rst

 - **estimators**:
   The :mod:`hwm.estimators` subpackage contains the core model classes that implement the HW model’s nonlinear and dynamic processing blocks.
-The files `_dynamic_system.py` and `dynamic_system.py` define the internal structure of the model, including the nonlinear input transformation, linear dynamic system, and nonlinear output transformation.
+The files `dynamic_system.py` define the internal structure of the model, including the nonlinear input transformation, linear dynamic system, and nonlinear output transformation.
 These estimators can be customized for specific applications, such as classification or regression tasks, and are the heart of the model’s predictive capabilities.